imagesharp

 Converting to drawing image

-If we want to use ImageSharp images in a C# application, for example in a WinForms or WPF application, we will need to convert it to a Drawings.Common format.
+If we want to use ImageSharp images in a C# application, for example in a WinForms or WPF application, we must convert them to a Drawings.Common format.

 public static byte[] ToArray(this SixLabors.ImageSharp.Image imageIn)